joebir/kvasir/README.md

 ## Commands
 ### !k [number]
 Kvasir rolls your Action Die and Challenge Dice, does some math, then sends a message back.
 It tags the user who sent the command along with all of the dice results and the outcome of the roll.
+### !k oracle
+Kvasir rolls a d100 for you.
+### !k asset [search term]
+Kvasir looks for the first asset with a name with a name that matches your search term.
+At this time Kvasir doesn't like reading more than one word.

 ## Packages Used
 * [Node.js](https://nodejs.org/)